FOKanu/My_MNIST_Image_Classification/README.md

 Hey there! 👋 I am Francis Okorie Iyeke-Kanu, and this is my implementation of a production-ready Convolutional Neural Network (CNN) for handwritten digit recognition.
 I used the MNIST dataset to create a model that can accurately identify handwritten digits from 0-9.

 ## What Makes This Project Special
 I did not just build a basic model - I went the extra mile to make it production-ready with comprehensive evaluation, visualizations, and deployment features.
-This is a real-world application, not just a classroom exercise!
+This is a real-world application.

 ## Key Features
 - **Smart CNN Architecture**: Custom neural network for handwritten digit recognition